takeiteasy/AppleLisp/README.md

 ### Why wisp?
 Why not JavaScript

 I don't like JavaScript.
 I don't like AppleScript.
 I don't like Swift.
 I like Lisp.
-JavaScript is the core so it supports JavaScript as well but I won't be doing that.
+The core is JavaScript so it supports JavaScript as well but I won't be doing that.

 ## Supported APIs